Downloads and Links

 * Student is an undergraduate or post-graduate, not post-doc.

-There is also an optional conference dinner (additional charge) for all on 21st May at the Keeper's House Restaurant (see below).
-This should be booked at the time of registration if required.
-The charge for the conference dinner is £60 and places are limited.
+There was also an optional conference dinner (additional charge) for all on 21st May at the Keeper's House Restaurant (see below).
+Delegates were encouraged to book the dinner at the time of registration if required.
+The charge for the conference dinner was £60 and places were limited.